Letter of Recommendation Template

 Key Elements of a Recommendation Letter

-Concrete reasons you are advocating them to the position.
+2. Concrete reasons you are advocating them to the position

-It’s important to talk directly to the person who will be writing your reference when you request a letter of recommendation.
+When requesting a Letter of Recommendation, speak directly to the writer.
 This could either be in-person or by phone or by email.

 You ideally should request the letter a few weeks before you think you’ll need it.
 This helps to take into account your referee’s schedule and how busy they are likely to be when you do this.